SantaAna/resume/priv/posts/making_site.md

 defmodule AppWeb.Live.PostsLive do
   use AppWeb, :live_view

-  #if we get an ID we want to extract it and provide it to our socket.
+  #if we get an ID we want to extract it
+  #put it in our socket
   def handle_params(%{"id" => id}, _uri, socket) do
     socket
     |> assign(id: id)